Data model¶

 enumerator const_reference

-Immutable reference to the data.
+Immutable reference to data.

 -